WeegeeNumbuh1/FlightGazer/README.md

 - This [All About Circuits Article](https://www.allaboutcircuits.com/projects/track-overhead-flights-raspberry-pi-zero-w-software-defined-radio/) from 2017
   - Uses all the same core components that this project relies on at a surface-level: FlightAware's API (the older `Firehose` one), `dump1090`, `rgbmatrix`
 - [Planefence](https://github.com/sdr-enthusiasts/docker-planefence), a logger for all the aircraft that flyby your location
-  - Inspired the functionality of the stats file FlightGazer writes out
+  - Inspired the base functionality of FlightGazer
 - [Skystats](https://github.com/tomcarman/skystats), a fancier way to show aircraft stats
    - FlightGazer does aircraft stats via the log, but the above is a prettier way to see similar data (FlightGazer still tracks different aspects not covered by Skystats)
+- [MLB-LED-Scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard), instead of planes, track baseballs (another project that uses these RGB matrix panels)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🎖️ Highlights Across Media